 Beginning July 1, 2013, all first-time Federal Direct Loan borrowers will be subject to a 150% time limit on subsidized loan borrowing.
 This means all students who are first time borrowers need to complete a program of study within 150% of the published length of the program from the start of borrowing.
 A program of study includes a degree or certificate.
 Borrowers subject to the 150% time limit may view their subsidized loan usage by logging into the National Student Loan Data System (NSLDS), via Student Aid Report (SAR) or Federal Direct Loan Disclosure Statement.

-Leveraging Educational Assistance Partnership (LEAP): LEAP is a state and institutional partnership, which provides financial assistance in the form of need-based grants enabling students to attend a college/university in the State of Arizona.
+Leveraging Educational Assistance Partnership (LEAP): LEAP is a state and institutional partnership which provides financial assistance in the form of need-based grants enabling students to attend a postsecondary institution in the State of Arizona.
 LEAP provides aid to low-income, undergraduate students who are Arizona residents with demonstrated financial need.
 To qualify, students must be a U.S. citizen or an eligible noncitizen, must be a resident of Arizona, enrolled half-time in an undergraduate program of study and meet satisfactory academic progress standards as determined by MCC.
 Funds are determined annually and contingent upon funding from the state.